One S3 Endpoint

 Zenko allows to automatically replicate data between Amazon Glacier and Google Cloud Storage keeping costs down and maximizing flexibility.

-Data managed by Zenko is available in each cloud un-mangled, in its native format so it can be accessed by other applications.
 For example, a media management system that only supports Microsoft Azure storage API, can access data directly in the native blob format while Zenko replicates the same data to Amazon for distribution.

 Step 1: Deploy Zenko